mcrowder65/replenisher-task-list/README.md

 ## Running the tests

 The automated tests are run through a package called ava.
 Scripts have been set up in the package.json for you.
 The tests start a local server running in the background, if for some reason the tests fail you will need to call the `cleanup-test` or `kill-server` command to stop it running (normally this is taken care of by the `test` command).
+Make sure the local server isnt running before running tests.

 ```
 yarn test